 Professor Fortney has developed a reputation as an expert in legal ethics and malpractice.
 Her work focuses on issues related to law firm governance and ethics.
 She has conducted various empirical studies and is a prolific and well-published legal scholar.
 Her research focuses on law firm peer review, law firm culture, ethics and billable-hour expectations.
-In 2005, she completed a national cross-profession study of lawyers practicing in firms, government and corporate offices.
 She has also co-authored the nation’s first textbook on Legal Malpractice law, published by Thomson-West.

 Professor of Law

 Professor Freedman is the author of two books and several dozen articles on lawyers’ ethics.
 As stated in the Journal of the Legal Profession, “It is no exaggeration to say that Monroe Freedman’s thinking, writing and lectures have been the primary creative force in legal ethics today.”

 Professor Simon was the Howard Lichtenstein Distinguished Professor of Legal Ethics at Hofstra from 2003 until 2011.
 He writes books on legal ethics, serves on bar committees that address legal ethics, and consults with lawyers and law firms as an expert on legal ethics.